Neural SLAM: Learning to Explore with External Memory: Introduction

 \subsection{External Memory}

 The memory structure in traditional recurrent neural networks (RNNs) like long short term memory networks (LSTMs) are ultimately short-term, which would not be sufficient for developing informative navigation or exploration strategies.
 For the network to have an internal representation of the environment, i.e., its own cognitive map, an external memory architecture \cite{graves2014neural} \cite{graves2016hybrid} is required.
-Having an external memory besides a deep network separates the learning of computation algorithms from the storage of data over long time-scales.
+Having an external memory, such as the neural turning machine (NTM) \cite{graves2014neural} or the differentiable neural computer (DNC) \cite{graves2016hybrid} besides a deep network separates the learning of computation algorithms from the storage of long-term memory.
 This is essential for learning successful exploration strategies, since if the computation and the memory are mixed together in the weights of the network, then with the memory demands increasing over time, the expressive capacity of the network would be very likely to decrease \cite{graves2016hybrid}.

-Besides the neural turning machine (NTM) \cite{graves2014neural} and the differentiable neural computer (DNC) \cite{graves2016hybrid}, there is another branch of work on external memory architectures for deep networks which studies the memory networks.
+Besides NTM and DNC, there is another branch of work on external memory architectures for deep networks which studies the memory networks.
 But the memory networks as in \cite{oh2016control} \cite{sukhbaatar2015end} do not learn what to write to the memory, which is not sufficient for our task because the network is expected to learn to map onto its external memory to aid planning.

 The Neural Map as proposed in \cite{parisotto2017neural} adapted the $1D$ external memory in \cite{graves2014neural} to $2D$ as a form of structured map storage for an agent to learn to navigate.
 However, they do not utilize the $2D$ structure of this memory as all their operations can be conducted as if the memory address were a $1D$ vector.
 Furthermore, they assume the location of the agent is always known so as to write exactly to the corresponding location in the memory while the agent travels through the maze, a prerequisite that can rarely be met in real-world scenarios.